Mykhel/alx-system_engineering-devops/README.md

-This is the file directory
+This directory is for alx system engineering devops